CamilleOnoda/python_crash_course/Yuzuki_Game/README.md

-In Alien Invasion, the player controls a rocket ship that appears at the bottom center of the screen.
-The player can move the ship right and left using the arrow keys and shoot bullets using the spacebar.
-When the game begins, a fleet of aliens fill the sky and moves across and down the screen.
-The player shoots and destroys the aliens.
+-- In Yuzuki's game, the player controls a character called Yuzuki that appears at the bottom center of the screen.
+-- The player can move the girl right and left using the arrow keys and shoot hearts using the spacebar.
+-- When the game begins, a group of ghosts fill the sky and moves across and down the screen.
+-- The player shoots and destroys the ghosts.
-If the player destroys all the aliens, a new fleet appears that moves faster than the previous fleet.
-If any alien hits the player's ship or reaches the bottom of the screen, the player loses a ship. if the player loses three ships, the game ends.
+-- If the player destroys all the ghosts, a new group appears that moves faster than the previous group.
+-- If any ghost hits the girl or reaches the bottom of the screen, the girl get scared.
+-- If the player get scared three times, the game ends.